Storife/RANet/README.md

 ## 2. Use
 1. Download the pretained model from this page.
-2. Link DAVIS folder to datasets
+2. Link DAVIS folder into datasets
 3. Run RANet.py